 These “dipped” DIY birch slice coasters serve an important purpose in my DIY life.
 See, I have a spray painting confession that you might not expect from an avid DIYer: I have the tendency to rush my spray painting jobs.
 Too often I’m so antsy to be done and see the finished project, that I don’t wait long enough between coats or I apply some coats too thickly.
 I’ve had dripping and sagging problems as a result.
 This is such a rookie problem, I’m totally ashamed.

 BUT – I have solution that’s worked well for me the last couple of years: having smaller spray painting projects on the go at the same time!
 I just need to keep my hands busy.
-So while I was recently spray painting a fire pit Hubby welded (it’s so gorgeous), I distracted myself by applying the topcoat to an Ikea hack we stained grey (details soon!) and whipping up these “dipped” DIY birch slice coasters as well.
-With three projects on the go at once, I was occupied enough to allow my projects time to dry in between coats.
+So while I was spray painting a fire pit Hubby welded (it’s so gorgeous), I distracted myself by toggling between applying the topcoat to an Ikea hack we stained grey (details soon!) and whipping up these DIY birch slice coasters.
+With three projects on the go at once, I was occupied enough to allow all of my projects time to dry in between coats.

 As an added bonus, we now have this adorable set of DIY birch slice coasters!